hbc/Intro-to-R-QMB/lessons/01_introR-R-and-RStudio.md

 layout: topic
 title: Introduction to R and RStudio
 authors: Mary Piper and Meeta Mistry
-date: "Tuesday, June 28, 2016"
+date: "Monday, August 15, 2016"
 ---
-Approximate time: 30 minutes
+Approximate time: 10 minutes

-## Learning Objectives

-* An introduction to R and RStudio
-* Creating a directory structure for efficient data management
-* Learning how to interact with R

 ## What is R?

 R is a programming language and environment for statistical computing and graphics.

 * Based on the statistical computing programming language S.
-* Open source software
+* Open source
 * Superior (if not just comparable) to commercial alternatives like MATLAB.
 * Available on all platforms.